buildkite/elastic-ci-stack-for-aws/README.md

 # Or, to set things up locally and create the stack on AWS
 make create-stack

-# You can use any of the AWS... environment variables that the aws-cli supports.
+# You can use any of the AWS* environment variables that the aws-cli supports
+AWS_PROFILE="some-profile" make create-stack

+# You can also use aws-vault or similar
-AWS_PROFILE="SOMETHING" make create-stack
+aws-vault exec some-profile -- make create-stack
 ```

 ## What’s On Each Machine?